DamienBabington/CustomWidgets/README.md

   When starting to drag a widget from the FooterView, there is a delay before it begins dragging.
 To fix this, I would use a dragGesture and set the minimumDragDistance to 0 so the widget begins dragging immediately.
 - ColorPicker:
   Add a long press gesture or a tap gesture to the footer widgets which opens a color picker view so the user can select very specific colors for their widgets.
+- Add Unit Tests